eteohx/make_pseudo_sentences/README.md

 (2) Scrambled sentences - same words as original sentences but with syntax destroyed

-(3) .txt file with pronounciation of Jabberwocky words
+(3) .txt file with pronounciation of Jabberwocky words (useful for forced alignment)